tildearrow/input-modifier/README.md

 this is pretty much unusable in a *real crazy* environment as of now, but otherwise it works.

-- switching between mappings. for 1.0.1
+- shifting mappings. for 1.0.1

 - macros.